-- a.
-Use of community resources that are available to other citizens; - b.
+- b.
 Providing the opportunity to actively participate in community activities and types of employment as citizens without disabilities; - c.
 The organization has community partnerships for capacity building and advocacy of activities to achieve this goal of integration; - d.
 The organization must provide supports and inclusion activities that show respect for the individual's dignity, personal preference and cultural differences; and - e.
 There is documentation of individualized preferences, person-centered integration, informed choice, autonomy and inclusion in the community; - f.
 Building of community relationships (natural/paid/unpaid); and - g.
-Supporting individual's choice as measured by the amount of control an individual has over his/her life. - h.
+Supporting individual's choice as measured by the amount of control an individual has over his/her life - h.
 Supervised Apartment Living Arrangements such as scattered and cluster arrangements must meet all standards for integrated settings and comply with all state and local zoning regulations (such as setting attributes & choice).
-(Refer to DBHDD Policy 02-601, Community Integration & Residential Options & Supervised Apartment Living Arrangements for Individuals with DD for details.) - 7.
+(Refer to DBHDD Policy Community Integration & Residential Options & Supervised Apartment Living Arrangements for Individuals with DD, 02-601 for details.) - 7.
 There is a process for ongoing communication between staff members working with the same individuals in different programs, activities, schedules or shifts.

 IV.
-INFORMATION MANAGEMENT SYSTEM THAT PROTECTS INDIVIDUAL INFORMATION AND IS SECURE, ORGANIZED AND CONFIDENTIAL:
+Information Management SYSTEM THAT PROTECTS INDIVIDUAL INFORMATION AND IS SECURE, ORGANIZED AND CONFIDENTIAL: